 A delayed diagnosis can allow many conditions to deteriorate, sometimes to the point of requiring spine surgery.

-It will also prevent a patient from getting the most effective treatments, result in unnecessarily prolonged suffering, as well as limit their work and social lives.
+It will also prevent you from getting the most effective treatment, result in unnecessarily prolonged suffering, as well as limit your work and social life.